 History of Kaudulla

-Kaudulla tank, which dates back to the 11th century is one of the most important irrigations works in Sri Lanka and surrounded by the thick forest.
-Part of the Kaudulla forest is a mountain, which cascades down to the lakeshore, the mist-covered forested mountain rises up in the background and crystal-clear waters teeming with fish.
+Kaudulla tank, which dates back to the 11th century, is one of the most important irrigations works in Sri Lanka and surrounded by thick forest.
+Part of the Kaudulla forest is a mountain, which cascades down to the lakeshore, The mist-covered, forested mountain rises up in the background and crystal-clear waters teem with fish.

 The extent of Kaudulla National park

-The Kaudulla national park, one of Sri Lanka’s most remote and one of its most alluring, is an important hideout for wild elephants.
-The wild elephant population in the park estimated to be around 1000, and they are spreading over a 6900 ha.
+Kaudulla national park, one of Sri Lanka’s most remote and alluring parks, is an important hideout for wild elephants.
+The wild elephant population in the park estimated to be around 1000, and they are spreading over 6900 ha.
 Kaudualla is not included in most Sri Lanka trip packages and it is offered as an optional activity.

 Kaudulla, Minneriya and eco-park

 Kaudulla national park, Minneriya national park and eco-park Sigiriya are 3 important wildlife reserves located near each other.
 They are connected to each other with elephant corridors.
 These elephant corridors are passages that enable the wild creatures to change their habitat between this trio at any time they wish.
-The wild elephants change their habitat due to many reasons such as food, water, flood, safety etc.
+The wild elephants change their habitat due to many reasons, such as food, water, flooding, safety, etc.

 Spotting wild elephants in Kaudulla